das-developers/das2py-server/docs/DataSource.md

 |enum   |One of a list of strings | `read.apid=x2a3` |
 |FlagSet|1-N strings combined via a separator | `read.data=mcp_hv,reg_33dv` |

-FlagSet types are commonly used for enabling and 1-N parameters (or variables in CDF) from housekeeping data sources that can output many different parameters.
+The FlagSet type is commonly used for enabling 1-N parameters (called variables in CDF) from data sources that provide many individual output channels.

 ## The Interface Object

 At the protocol level HTTP parameters have no particular meaning.
 They are just a list of permissible values and formats.
 Interface objects provide the end-user presentation layer overtop of the direct server protocol, and most importantly *tie protocol params to dataset coordinates*.

+The interface object defines a set of source *properties*.
+Most properties are listed because they are changable, though it is possible to list properties merely as documentation of the output data stream.

-For reference the upper sections of the example ACE IPD interface object are given below.
+For reference, the upper sections of the example ACE IPD interface object are given below.

 ```json5